Click the topic below once to expand it, and again to collapse it.

 Yes.
 Mail can be sent to you using Kemp’s mailing address, 9161 Kemp Rd, Woodruff, WI 54568.
-Your mail will be delivered to your room.
+Your mail will be brought to the building in which you are staying by a Kemp staff member.
 If you have your mail forwarded by the USPS, shortly before you leave Kemp, please remember to file a new forwarding order with the USPS.

 How do I access the Internet at Kemp?

-WiFi access is available in all Station buildings with the network key, kempstation.
+WiFi access is available in all Station buildings with the password, kempstation.
 Internet access is also available on the PCs in the computer lab and by connecting your computer to a data jack in Mead with an Ethernet cable.

 Can I make photocopies at Kemp?

 Yes.
 The copier is located in the computer lab in the Office/Lab Building.
 If you will be making more than 100 copies during your visit, you are asked to record the number of copies above 100 that you make.
-There is a 7-cent/copy charge if using Kemp paper, 3.5-cent if using your paper.
 Please see Karla or Scott for more information.

 Can I send a fax from Kemp?

 Yes.
 A fax can be sent from the Document Center in the Computer Lab in the Office/Lab Building.